 Watch a Mormon Message- Watching a movie goes over better in stations since it’s for such a short period of time.

 Articles of Faith Station- You can practice memorizing or do a puzzle race, etc.

-Sharing Time as Usual
+Music Time as Usual

-There is nothing wrong with doing Sharing Time as usual.
+There is nothing wrong with doing Music Time as usual.
 Just remember to say a few words of gratitude or praise before diving into it.
 I also suggest planning a more interactive Sharing Time so the children have the opportunity to use their energy wisely.

 Ask Your Stake Primary Presidency

-Some Stake Presidencies are happy to come fill in for Sharing Time on the day of the Program.
+Some Stake Presidencies are happy to come fill in for Music Time on the day of the Program.
 It gives them a chance to see the program, be involved with the children, and see you.
 However, keep in mind they may already have commitments that day so ask early and be okay with a “No.”